hudson-and-thames/mlfinlab/docs/source/implementations/labeling_matrix_flags.rst

     # Initialize with a window of 60 days.
     Flags = MatrixFlagLabels(prices=data, window=60, template_name='leigh_bull')

-    # Get numerical weights based on the template (for days 60 and onwards).cd doc
+    # Get numerical weights based on the template (for days 60 and onwards).
     weights = Flags.apply_labeling_matrix()

     # Get categorical labels based on whether the day's weight is above 2.5.